The Public Comment Period for Proposed Changes to Chesapeake Forest Hunting Tracts is now over. Thank you for your comments.

 In December of 2000, The Conservation Fund transferred the deeds on their 29,000 acres to the State with a state-of-the-art sustainable forest management plan, which the State has agreed to implement as a condition of the gift.
 This gift and the management plan are intended to be a national model of public/private partnership, sustainable forestry and ecosystem management on public lands.

 In the summer of 2003, the Maryland Department of Natural Resources conducted a resource inventory of the entire 58,000 acre forest, collecting information on everything from timber volumes and growth rates to sensitive species information.
 In addition, the Department took the Sustainable Management Plan that covered the gifted half of the property and has redeveloped this plan to cover the entire forest.
 The work on the new plan began back in the spring of 2002 with the implementation of a public planning process and was completed in July 2007 with a final review of the draft plan by the Chesapeake Forest citizen advisory committee.
 During the public planning process an assessment of all the resources on the property was conducted and restoration opportunities were identified.
-A revision to the 2007 plan is currently being carried out based on findings from spring 2009 FSC\SFI audit.
-The 2009 Sustainable Forest Management Plan - Public Summary is available for review on this website; the revised Sustainable Plan should be posted later in 2009.
+Since the official adoption of the Sustainable Plan in 2007, several revisions have occurred, the most recent in November of 2013.
+These revisions are mostly based on findings from the Forest Stewardship Council (FSC) and Sustainable Forest Initiative (SFI) annual audits and from the addition of new acreage to the Forest.
+The 2013 Sustainable Forest Management Plan - Public Summary is available for review on this website; in addition to the current version of the Sustainable Plan.

 Why did the State and The Conservation Fund buy